General Criteria for Grant Making

 - Diabetes Mellitus and its complications including studies of normal glucose metabolism; and

-- Age-related chronic or degenerative disorders of the brain or vision including such studies of healthy aging processes.
+- Age-related chronic or degenerative disorders of the brain or vision including such studies of the healthy aging processes.

 Studies should target the prevention, diagnosis, treatment and/or cure of diseases described above.
 Note that the Foundation does not include within its criteria, nor does it specifically fund cancer, cardiovascular or joint/bone degenerative disease research.